stap(1) — Linux manual page

 --build-as

-ty.
 This approach may have limitations.
-Unprivileged
+Unprivileged users

-can be invoked with --build-as=stapunpriv.
+invoked with --build-as=stapunpriv.

 ARGUMENTS top